Vitols999/QMS-WIKI/DocGisItemsEditMultiple.md

 While in line edit mode the last change can be undone with a click on the undo icon ![Undo](images/icons/Undo.png).
 An undone change can be redone with a click on the redo icon ![Redo](images/icons/Redo.png).

-[RteModes]:  DocGisItemsRouting#description-of-routing-methods-in-qmapshack "Routing methods"
+[RteModes]:  DocGisItemsRouting#user-content-description-of-routing-methods-in-qmapshack "Routing methods"
-[PtsEdit]:   #edit-line-points                                              "Edit line points"
+[PtsEdit]:   #user-content-edit-line-points                                              "Edit line points"
-[Routing]:   DocGisItemsRouting#description-of-routing-methods-in-qmapshack "Routing"
+[Routing]:   DocGisItemsRouting#user-content-description-of-routing-methods-in-qmapshack "Routing"

 - - -
 [Prev](DocGisItems) (Data in QMapShack) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Tracks) [Next](DocGisItemsTrk)